digipres/publications/ipres/ipres-2015/papers/archivesspace-archivematica-dspace-workflow-integration.md

   of content into a DSpace repository.
 This poster will introduce the “ArchivesSpace-Archivematica-DSpace Workflow Integration” project and its goals, strategies, and development roadmap.
 creators:
-- Shallcross, Michael
+- Michael Shallcross
-- Eckard, Max
+- Max Eckard
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:429601/download
 grand_parent: iPRES